au-ts/camkes_to_microkit_guide/guide.md

 * templates and a code generator to combine programmer-provided component code with generated scaffolding and glue code to build a system image
 * runtime libraries ([`libsel4camkes`][libsel4camkes]) that provide various supports, including memory allocators, a subset of POSIX syscalls, inter-component transport mechanisms, interfaces for the CAmkES APIs etc...

-seL4CP is a minimal seL4 operating systems framework, it intentionally doesn't prescribe a boiled system but provides an SDK that is designed to integrate with a build system of your choice.
+Microkit is a minimal seL4 operating systems framework, it intentionally doesn't prescribe a boiled system but provides an SDK that is designed to integrate with a build system of your choice.
 It provides:

-* seL4CP tool that takes a programmer-provided system description as input and produces an appropriate system image
+* Microkit tool that takes a programmer-provided system description as input and produces an appropriate system image
-* runtime libraries that provide the C runtime for the *protection domain*, along with interfaces for the sel4cp APIs
+* runtime libraries that provide the C runtime for the *protection domain*, along with interfaces for the Microkit APIs

 And does not provide:

-* a build system. seL4CP allows (and forces) users to choose their own build systems
+* a build system.
+Microkit allows (and forces) users to choose their own build systems
 * runtime libraries/tools for specific supports

-Note that unlike CAmkES, seL4CP only supports the MCS kernel.
-This decision doesn't have significant impacts on migrating non-MCS-kernel-specific applications from CAmkES to seL4CP, as the scheduler of the MCS kernel can also handle round-robin threads.
+Note that unlike CAmkES, Microkit only supports the MCS kernel.
+This decision doesn't have significant impacts on migrating non-MCS-kernel-specific applications from CAmkES to Microkit, as the scheduler of the MCS kernel can also handle round-robin threads.

-This guide will demonstrate 1-to-1 mappings between CAmkES concepts and seL4CP concepts where they exist, as well as potential ways to implement similar systems on top of seL4CP where seL4CP does not provide a feature.
+This guide will demonstrate 1-to-1 mappings between CAmkES concepts and Microkit concepts where they exist, as well as potential ways to implement similar systems on top of Microkit where Microkit does not provide a feature.

 ## Overview